olyro/tt/README.md

 # Table TUI

-Table TUI `tt` s a Terminal User Interface (TUI) for editing Microsoft Excel files, inspired by Vim key bindings.
+Table TUI `tt` is a Terminal User Interface (TUI) for editing Microsoft Excel files, inspired by Vim key bindings.
 It deviates from vim in a couple of places (see the Key Bindings section).